Municipality Finance Plc

 The Shareholders' Nomination Committee proposes to the Board of Directors to be elected by the AGM to appoint Helena Walldén as the Chairperson and Tuula Saxholm as the Vice Chairperson.

 The Board of Directors proposes to the AGM to re-elect KPMG Oy Ab as the company's auditor for the term 2019-2020.
 KPMG Oy Ab has announced that in the event they are elected as the company's auditor, Ms. Tiia Kataja, APA, will act as the principal auditor.
 Mr. Marcus Töttermann, who has acted as the principal auditor previously, has become unable to continue as the principal auditor due to rotation requirements set out in audit legislation.
 The Board proposes to the AGM that the auditor's fees will be paid against reasonable invoices.

 The invitation to the AGM, including relevant appendices, is available on MuniFin's website in Finnish.

 tel. +358 50 337 7953

-Measured by the balance sheet, MuniFin (Municipality Finance Plc) is Finland's second largest credit institution: the company's balance sheet totals nearly EUR 35 billion.
+MuniFin (Municipality Finance Plc) is one of Finland's largest credit institutions: the company's balance sheet exceeds EUR 35 billion.
 The company is owned by Finnish municipalities, the public sector pension fund Keva and the Republic of Finland.